 (Right: The Newfoundland Regiment marches past on the training ground at Stobs Camp and is presented with its Colours on June 10, 1915. - by courtesy of Reverend Wilson Tibbo and of Mrs. Lillian Tibbo)

-Two months less a day later, on July 10, 'F' Company would march into Stobs Camp.
+Two months less a day later, on July 10, Private Bugden with 'F' Company marched into Stobs Camp.